JBLanier/stratego_env/README.md

 and [env_agent_vs_human.py](https://github.com/JBLanier/stratego_gym/blob/master/stratego_gym/examples/env_agent_vs_human.py)

 ## Initial Piece Starting Positions

 Our Stratego Environment currently does not provide an RL env interface for providing starting piece positions.
-Instead, each player is provided with a setup sampled from human games
+Instead, for Stratego and Barrage, each player is provided with random setups sampled from human games.
+For other toy variants, each player is provided with random setups.